Trainings and Clinics

 Join the ROPE staff as they provide information for beginner outdoor enthusiasts to expert adventurers on various topics including: backpacking in Texas, slacklining, basic camping skills, backcountry cooking, wilderness first aid, Leave No Trace environmental ethics, and more!
 Each fall we host a 2-day wilderness first aid course instructed by the Wilderness Medicine Institute of the National Outdoor Leadership School.
 In the spring we offer a Leave No Trace Trainer course which includes an overnight camping component.

 Wilderness First Aid:

-Fast paced and hands-on, this two-day course from the Wilderness Medicine Institute covers a wide range of wilderness medicine topics for people who travel in the outdoors.
-Whether spending time in the backcountry is your passion or your profession, you should never have to ask, "What do I do now?"
+Fast paced and hands-on, this two-day course from the Wilderness Medicine Institute covers a wide range of wilderness medicine topics.
 In just two days, you'll have the knowledge, skills and ability to make sound decisions in emergency situations.
 This course is ideal for trip leaders, scout leaders, camp staff, outdoor enthusiasts and individuals in remote locations.
-This course is taught on campus by instructors from the National Outdoor Leadership School (NOLS).
 It does not include CPR.
-Click on the link below to register for our upcoming class.

 Leave No Trace Trainer: